nickpisacane/middleman/README.md

 ### Motivation
 Recently, I have been working on a project that depended upon a very slow api; up to 40+ seconds in some instances.
 Due to circumstances, a standalone reverse proxy was not an option.
-While making a hand-rolled solution, I thought it would be useful to have an in-application reverse proxy solution for some of my other small apps, so I made Middleman!
+While making a hand-rolled solution, I thought it would be useful to have an in-application reverse proxy solution for small apps.
+So I made Middleman!

 ## Examples